BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_04.md

 !battle(["Volcanion", :VOLCANION, 0], "Super-Heated Field")

 Another anomaly fight.
-If you could make it here, I'm sure this one won't be too intense.
-Field boosted Steam Eruption, Heat Wave, Surf, etc. can all be potentially deadly, but surely you can find a way to gain momentum and win this one.
+Field boosted Steam Eruption, Heat Wave, Surf, etc. can all be potentially deadly, so watch out for those.

 After winning, you'll be able to fight **Volcanion**.
 Exit and return to the Nightclub once you're done.